What Season Are You In?

 Q4: Reimagine

-As the year winds down, Q4 will be a time to reflect and dream.
-This season is all about looking ahead to the coming year, setting new goals, and mapping out the seasons to come.
-But to do that effectively, I’ll need the margin I’ve built in my Rest season.
+Only after cordoning off a season of rest and rebalance, I allowed myself to turn my focus towards reflecting and dreaming for what was next.
+This season was all about looking ahead to the coming year, setting new goals, and mapping out the seasons to come.
+But to do that effectively, I needed the margin I’d built in my Rest season.

 Why Define Your Seasons?